vnn/wifi/README.md

 Access point ACCESS_POINT1 deleted sucessfully
 ```
 Each access point config informations are stored in a text database file located
-in _~/.wifi/wifi.db_, and its encrypted password in a standalone file conventionally
+in _~/.wifi/wifi.db_.
+Its encrypted password is saved in a standalone file conventionally
 named _~/.wifi/private/\<NAME\>_.

 ## Note